Back in the U.S.S.R.: Composition

-"Back in the U.S.S.R." opens and closes with the sound of a jet aircraft landing on a runway.
+"Back in the U.S.S.R." opens and closes with the sound of a turboprop aircraft landing on a runway.
 The effect also appears partway through the recording and represents an "aural cartoon", according to music critic Tim Riley, who says the song is "offered as a hoot and delivered as such".
 The opening lyrics refer to a "dreadful" flight back to the USSR from Miami Beach in the United States, on board a BOAC airliner.
 Driven by McCartney's uptempo piano playing and Harrison's lead guitar riffs, the lyrics tell of the singer's happiness on returning home, where "the Ukraine girls really knock me out" and the "Moscow girls make me sing and shout".
 He invites these women to "Come and keep your comrade warm" and looks forward to hearing the sound of "balalaikas ringing out".